Flexible systems help drive down production costs.

-"Robotic screwdriving is shifting away from traditional four-axis robots to more-flexible six-axis robots, made possible by the increased rigidity of today's six-axis robot arms," claims Brian Jones, section manager at Denso Robotics (Long Beach, CA).
+"Robotic screwdriving is shifting away from traditional four-axis robots to more-flexible six-axis robots, made possible by the increased rigidity of today's six-axis robot arms," claims Brian Jones, sales manager at Denso Robotics.
 "A six-axis robot enables screwdriving to be accomplished on multiple planes without changing the orientation of the part."

 However, some observers question whether that agility is really necessary.
-"We have found that in most applications, a three- or four-axis robot is more than capable of accessing the fastener locations and performing the task," says Ken Maio, senior product manager at AIMCO (Portland, OR).
+"We have found that in most applications, a three- or four-axis robot is more than capable of accessing the fastener locations and performing the task," says Ken Maio, business development manager at AIMCO.

 "The increased horizontal rigidity of a six-axis robot is quite beneficial compared to a four-axis robot," argues Jones.
 Of course, determining whether or not a six-axis robot is overkill depends on the application.